Most Important Digital Touchpoints for eCommerce Stores and How to Optimize Them

 - Digital press releases and sponsorships.
 On the surface, this could sound a little “old school,” but combined with the online reach that social media brings, awareness digital touchpoints like these can drive significant results.
 This can be as simple as doing an Instagram account swap with a top influencer or hosting an online conference or webinar within your niche.
 Ultimately, this is about creating a buzz about your product to a large audience that doesn’t know you yet.

 - Social media marketing.
 Social media is a great place to drive awareness — not only with digital ads but also with your content marketing strategy.
 When you consider that some reports estimate as many as 76% of consumers purchase products they’ve seen on social media, the numbers would agree.
-This is because these channels allow brands to tell a story, their story, enabling them to better connect with potential customers, on an emotional level, at awareness touchpoints.
+This is because these channels allow brands to tell a story, their story writers for hire, enabling them to better connect with potential customers, on an emotional level, at awareness touchpoints.

 - Radio, TV, and video streaming ads.
 Streaming and podcast advertising can also make good digital touchpoints for driving online retail awareness.
 This form of marketing enables you to reach new markets in terms of digital and video marketing.
 It can also be used in conjunction with sponsoring — sponsoring a niche-related product, for example.

 - Storefront and marketplaces.
 Social media storefronts and online marketplaces are other discovery touchpoints online retailers like you can use to tap into new markets and attract potential customers actively searching these channels for products.
 In short, they give you a few extra third-party awareness digital touchpoints and enable you to maximize your visibility.